mahmoud3x0/Assembly-Projects/x86/README.md

 # Tiny Encryption and Decryption Algorithm

-This assembly project demonstrates a simple encryption and decryption algorithm using x86 architecture.
+This assembly project implements a simple encryption and decryption algorithm using x86 architecture.
 It prompts the user to choose between encryption, decryption, or both, and processes a 4-character input.

 ## Usage